-Finding water around your furnace is a homeowner’s worst dream.
+Discovering water surrounding your furnace is a homeowner’s worst dream.
 Is it a furnace malfunction or plumbing malfunction?
-It’s hard to confirm without an expert doing an inspection, but Comfortech Service Experts is here with some HVAC issues that could result in a leaky furnace.
+It’s hard to confirm without an expert doing an inspection, but Comfortech Service Experts is here with a few HVAC issues that could result in a leaky furnace.

-A standard-efficiency heating system should not give off condensation so if yours does, it might be that the flue pipe was not sized correctly.
+A standard-efficiency furnace should not give off condensation so if yours does, it might be that the flue pipe was not sized correctly.
 The hot exhaust could be cooling and condensing within the pipe, then flowing back into the furnace and leaking out.

 Typically condensation from a high-efficiency furnace will flow out to a floor drain.
-If there is a clog in the piping or the floor drain, it could result in a leak around your furnace.
-A precision tune-up from a furnace repair technician should help prevent this problem from happening.
-Unfortunately, neglecting furnace maintenance might result in a clogged drain, resulting in floor, ceiling, or other damage to your family’s home.
+If there is an obstruction in the piping or the floor drain, it could cause a leak around your heating system.
+A precision tune-up from a furnace repair technician should help prevent this problem from occurring.
+Unfortunately, neglecting furnace maintenance may cause a clogged drain, resulting in floor, ceiling, or other damage to your family’s home.

-This issue should be found with seasonal heating tune-ups, but if your furnace is leaking water, the humidifier could be leaking inside the furnace.
-Water leaking into your heating system can cause major damage to the internal elements so it’s ideal to call your furnace service expert right away if you think this might be your issue.
+This issue should be found with seasonal heating tune-ups, but if your heating system is leaking water, the humidifier may be leaking inside the furnace.
+Water leaking into your heating system can cause a lot of damage to the internal elements so it’s ideal to call your furnace service expert right away if you think this could be your issue.

 To make sure your heating system doesn’t spring a leak and that it’s ready to keep you warm all winter long, call Comfortech Service Experts in Jackson today.
 Our fall promotion is going on now and you can save on a fall tune-up or qualifying heating and air conditioning systems.